Skip to content

 Probably one of the most recognizable pieces of shaving equipment, the safety razor is an almost ubiquitous tool to most wet shavers.

-Both edges of the blade are exposed and used interchangeably, so they dull slower and evenly.
+Both edges of the blade are exposed and used interchangeably, so they dull more slowly and evenly.
 This is why you will see many named double-edge (DE) safety razors, although the less popular single-edged (SE) razors are also available.

 Typically they have a “comb” or “safety bar” on the bottom that protects or separates the skin from direct contact with the razor.
 This keeps your skin safe from the majority of cuts or irritation.
 The comb is actually something to look for in a good safety razor, but we will cover that more in-depth when we get to the pros and cons of both razor types.